minio/kes-docs/content/concepts/server-api.md

 |:--------:|:---------------------:|:------------------:|
 | `PUT`    | `/v1/key/hmac/`       | `application/json` |

-Compute a message authentication code (MAC) for some provided data.
+Compute a message authentication code (MAC) for the data passed in the request.
 Use this to verify that messages are authentic or to generate the same pseudo-random secret on startup.

 #### Sample Request